 Before you initiate the formal CU Boulder leave of absence or withdrawal process with the Office of the Registrar, you must consult with ISSS and receive an immigration-based approval for the leave of absence.

-- Leave of Absence Form (available in MyISSS portal)
+- (ISSS) Leave of Absence or Withdrawal E-Form (available in MyISSS portal)

 NOTE: If you are having medical issues and are considering taking a leave of absence, please talk with an ISSS advisor about Medical Reduced Course Load requirements.